Senators snap four-game losing streak with victory over Blue Jackets

 Sergei Bobrovsky made 23 saves in defeat and failed to collect the 200th win of his career.

+Columbus coach John Tortorella knew it was a bad goal, but said his team should be able to rebound from that, especially since they still had the lead.

+"If we're not able to get our game back and get some kind of push going after that goal, then there's major problems," Tortorella said.

-There was no scoring in the first period, although both sides had a shorthanded breakaway.
+There was no scoring in the first period but that changed in the second with a total of six goals.

-A total of six goals were scored in the second including four in a span of three minutes nine seconds.

 Milano scored his first at 4:15 when he put a rebound off the end boards past Condon one second after a penalty to Ryan expired.